ghassenjridi8/aws-devops-java-app/README.md

     Choose maven as repo ustream
     Domain: aws-devops-java-app

-5. **create IAM role to access CodeArtifact and attach it to your EC2 instance.**
+5. **Create IAM role to access CodeArtifact and attach it to your EC2 instance.**

 6. **Authorize the instance to use CodeArtifact:**
     ```bash